Bordered Heegaard Floer homology: Invariance and pairing: Preliminaries on knot Floer homology

-The grading $r$ here is the Alexander grading (induced from the filtration).
-There is also a Maslov grading induced from the Maslov grading of the knot Floer complex.
+The index $r$ is the Alexander grading and $d$ is the Maslov grading.

 The above constructions can be specialized to $U=0$, where we have a different version of knot Floer homology.
-The homology of the associated graded object (with respect to the Alexander grading) of the $U=0$ theory is denoted
+The $U=0$ specialization of $\CFKm(K)$ is a filtered chain complex over $\Field$ denoted $\gls*{knotCxHat}$.
+We denote the associated graded complex to $\CFKa(K)$ by $\gCFKa(K)$.
+Explicitly, $\gls*{gknotCxHat}$ is a bigraded complex generated over $\Field$ by $\Gen_K$, and endowed with the differential

+(Sometimes, when we wish to call attention to a fixed doubly-pointed Heegaard diagram, we denote $\gCFKa(K)$ by $\gCFKa(\HD,w,z)$.)
+The homology of $\gCFKa(K)$ is denoted

+The indeterminacy (up to an overall translation) of the Alexander grading can be removed by requiring that the function $A$ have the following symmetry property for all $r\in\ZZ$: